PZJPANG/shelfheng/README.md

 ## 📝 About the Name

-**ShelfHeng** combines "Shelf" + "Heng" (meaning "hang" in Chinese), representing a **shelf that hangs online**.
+**ShelfHeng** combines "Shelf" + "Heng", representing a **shelf that hangs online**.
 Just like a physical shelf that hangs on your wall, ShelfHeng is your digital shelf that "hangs" on the web - accessible anywhere, anytime.
 It's where you can sort and organize your things in the cloud, making your physical belongings digitally manageable and easily searchable.

 ## ✨ Features